Temple of the Tooth: History

 During the reign of Dharmapala of Kotte, the relic was moved and was hidden in Delgamuwa Vihara, Ratnapura, in a grinding stone.
 It was brought to Kandy by Hiripitiye Diyawadana Rala and Devanagala Rathnalankara Thera.
 King Vimaladharmasuriya I built a two-storey building to deposit the tooth relic and the building is now gone.
 In 1603 when the Portuguese kingdom invaded Kandy, it was carried to Meda Mahanuwara in Dumbara.
 It was recovered in the time of Rajasinha II and it has been reported that he reinstated the original building or built a new temple.
 The present-day temple of the tooth was built by Vira Narendra Sinha.
 The octagonal Paththirippuwa and moat were added during the reign of Sri Vikrama Rajasinha.
 The royal architect Devendra Moolacharya is credited with building the Paththirippuwa.
 Originally it was used by the king for recreational activities and later it was offered to the tooth relic, it now houses the temple's library.

 Attacks on the building

-The temple was attacked in 1989 by the militant organisation Janatha Vimukthi Peramuna (JVP); it had the intention of capturing the relic.
-And in 1998 by the militant organisation Liberation Tigers of Tamil Eelam (LTTE); this attack damaged the front side of the royal palace.
+The temple was attacked in 1989 by the militant organisation Janatha Vimukthi Peramuna (JVP) with the intention of capturing the relic.
+The militant organisation Liberation Tigers of Tamil Eelam (LTTE) attacked the complex in 1998, damaging the front side of the royal palace.